vkapur2202/airlineDB/README.md

 create a file called .env (perhaps using `touch .env` in your terminal) within the root directory and then add the line of code:
 CONNECTION_STRING = {insert connection link here}

-execute `node index.js` to run the main file.
+execute `node seed.js` to reset/seed the database.

+alternatively, run `npm run reset-db` to reset/seed the database.

 in order to re-initialize the database (if any changes are made to the init_db.sql file), run the folloiwing command in the terminal with the appropriate password.